 In part one, to get through the door and chase Victoria, the "hunter" has to break a window.
 It is implied that exactly the same routine is done day-in day-out.
 It would be awfully expensive to replace a window (especially of that size) every day.
 And ordering and replacing new windows takes time too.
-It couldn't of been realistically delivered by the time Victoria takes to wake up to rinse n' repeat.
+It couldn't have been realistically delivered and fitted by the time Victoria takes to wake up to rinse n' repeat.

 Jerkass Woobie: Victoria, if your still deciding whether her fate was justified or not.

 The Woobie: For some, Victoria, if you were still on her side by the end of the episode...

 Strawman Has a Point: Probably intentional, and overlaps with Jerkass Has a Point; Liam Monroe is presented as every inch the stereotypical young Tory professional politician — ruthless, humourless and a bit of a dick.
 He's also entirely correct that Waldo standing for office and becoming the main competition makes a mockery of the British democratic process and is potentially quite dangerous.